John Rankin (diplomat)

 John James Rankin, CMG (born 12 March 1957) is a British diplomat and a former ambassador to Nepal.
-He is the current Governor of the British Virgin Islands.
-He was Governor of Bermuda from December 2016 to December 2020.
+He served as the Governor of the British Virgin Islands from January 2021 to January 2024.
+He was the Governor of Bermuda from December 2016 to December 2020.

 Early life and education

 Rankin was born on 12 March 1957.
 He was educated at Hutchesons' Boys' Grammar School, a private school in Glasgow, Scotland.
 He studied Scots law at the University of Glasgow, graduating with a first class honours Bachelor of Laws degree.
 He later studied international law at McGill University, graduating with a Master of Laws degree.

 Career

 Legal career

 Rankin qualified and practised as a solicitor in Scotland; he was a member of the Law Society of Scotland.
 He was additionally a lecturer in public law at the University of Aberdeen from 1984 to 1988.

 Diplomatic career

 Rankin joined the Foreign and Commonwealth Office (FCO) in 1988.
 Between posts at the FCO, he served at the embassy in Dublin and was the consul-general at Boston.
 He took up his appointment as High Commissioner to Sri Lanka and non-resident High Commissioner to the Maldives in February 2011.
 In 2015, he was appointed Ambassador to Nepal.

 He was appointed Companion of the Order of St Michael and St George (CMG) in the 2016 New Year Honours.